1984 Herut leadership election: Result

 Shamir was reelected.
 However, Sharon's performance was considered strong, with Shamir's reelection being regarded as relatively narrow.
 The vote was seen as boosting Sharon's political comeback, and indicating a potential divide within the party.

 Aftermath

 After the leadership election, Sharon continued to stage his political comeback.
-On May 9, the conference of party leaders which selected Herut's party list for the upcoming election placed Sharon in the fourth position on the list.
+On May 9, the conference of party leaders which selected Herut's electoral list for the upcoming election placed Sharon in the fourth position on the list.
 He had made an active effort to campaign for the second position on the list (the party leader automatically would be given the first position), which instead went to David Levy.
 Nonetheless, fourth place was regarded as a high placement, and was seen as positioning him for a ministerial post should the party be successful in the election.

 Sharon's comeback frustrated the Israeli Liberal Party, a partner of Herut's in the Likud coalition, who felt his return to prominence saddled the coalition with an extremist image.